Sometimes you need to find the first element of an array that satisfies some property. This can be done with a

 reduce composition, where the

-map tags each element with its index and whether it is the element we are looking for, and then a reduction operator
+map tags each element with its index and a boolean indicating whether it is a match, and then a reduction operator

-op is commutative, the compiler cannot figure this out on its own, so I use
+op is commutative, the compiler cannot figure this out on its own, so we use

 reduce_comm to tell it explicitly.
 This permits slightly more efficient code generation for the reduction.